 Read More: Where to buy an organic blanket?

-Pure Upholstery is a furniture company that specializes in upholstered furniture and creates organic sofas using sustainable materials and no fire retardant chemicals.
 When you buy from Pure Upholstery, you are buying your home’s new sofa with organic cotton and wool in place of polyester and foam.
-The FSC certified hardwood frame can be hand-tied at 8 points instead of glued together.
+The FSC-certified hardwood frame can be hand-tied at 8 points instead of glued together.

 Their wood finishes include organic stains, free from toxic chemicals such as formaldehyde, ammonia and solvents.
 Pure Upholstery offers up to 35 different fabrics all made with GOTS or OEKO-Tex certifications (featuring brands like Winthrop Fabrics and Orca Fabric).
 These eco-friendly couches are handmade in the US.

-Couchbed is one of the most affordable non toxic sofas on the market.
-This non toxic sofa has got a special design that allows you to convert it into a comfy bed for two in seconds.
-This non toxic sofa bed is filled with 10″ thick ultra-dense memory foam infused with another material with cooling properties.
-You can use this low VOC couch as a guest bed or as your main bed if you live in a small apartment.
+Couchbed is one of the most affordable non-toxic sofas on the market.
+This non-toxic sofa has got a special design that allows you to convert it into a comfy bed for two in seconds.

 Savvy Rest sofas come with organic cotton or organic hemp covers, all organic fabrics used are GOTS certified.
 The wooden structure is made from sustainably sourced solid maple.
 The natural cushion fill contains Cradle-to-Cradle certified natural Talalay latex, certified organic wool batting, natural jute, and natural coir.